jsinger67/scnr/README.md

 The point is the state 3 where it depends on the input whether to continue the repetition or to proceed with the following part, here state 1.
-But the `.` matches `*` too which introduces an ambiguity that contradicts the common notion of deterministic finite automata.
+But the `.` matches `*` too which leads to an ambiguity that contradicts the general notion of deterministic finite automata.
 How this is resolved depends on the implementation of the scanner runtime.
-This should clearly be avoided.
+This should be avoided at all costs.

 So, the first thing we can do is to be more precise about the content of the repeated expression.
 We can remove the `*` from the `.`: